mlang/bmc/README.txt

 User Interface(s)
 -----------------

 By the nature of BMC (and actually also its name), the basic interface should be a command-line tool, behaving roughly like a normal compiler (for instance, error reporting format) to support easy integration into existing editing environments (like GNU Emacs).

-However, to support the greatest possible user base (which is mostly blind people and people working with them) BMC should also have a graphical user interface basically resembling a simple editor.
-In that graphical user interface, the user will open files containing braille music code or create new documents entering music manually.
+However, to support the greatest possible user base (which is mostly blind people and people working with them) BMC should also have a graphical user interface (GUI) basically resembling a simple editor.
+In that GUI, the user will open files containing braille music code or create new documents entering music manually.
 Upon a sepcial keypress or invokation of a menu item the program will try to parse the current document and either report errors sensibly or provide some sort of confirmation.
 Once the document is successfully parsed, several more options will be available, like starting playback or jumping to a particular position in the document (like a particular measure of the music).
 The document could now also be converted to a visual notation via some external program like Lilypond, and eventually displayed alongside the braille music code.

 Since the user base is definitely relying on accessibility being available on their respective operating systems, some extra care has to be taken when implementing the graphical user interface.
 Some seemingly obvious choices are not possible.
 For instance, the program is currently being developed under GNU/Linux.
 A natural choice on Linux for an accessible GUI is GTK, which features well tested accessibility since a few years now.
 GTK is actually also ported to Microsoft Windows, but it is not accessible on that platform.
 We are aiming to support as many users as possible, so we do have to plan/provide a port to MS Windows.
 Some way come up with wxWindows as a possible candidate since it features a GUI toolkit for Linux and Windows with the same API on the different systems.
 Unfortuantely, the accessibility of wxWindows is not equally accessible on both platform (tested around 2009).

 It looks like we will have to solve this "the hard way": Implement natively accessible interfaces for both platforms separately: On for GTK on Linux and one for MFC (or whatever is best for C++) on Windows.

 To avoid substantial different behaviour on the two platforms, it might be desireable to develop some kind of common GUI layer which provides most of our application logic, and only a rather thin layer for the particular toolkits on the particular platforms below.
 We want to minimize the bugs introduced by duplicated code.

 Coding Standard